The Tiger's Daughter

-The Tiger's Daughter (1971) is the first novel by Indian American author Bharati Mukherjee.
+The Tiger's Daughter is the first novel by Indian American author Bharati Mukherjee, published in 1971 by Houghton Mifflin.

 Plot summary

 The story revolves around Tara who was raised in Calcutta, educated at Vassar College in New York and is married to an American man.
 The novel explores her sense of culture shock when she travels back to India intertwined with the political situation in Calcutta and West Bengal.